Our differences make us stronger

 - Implement and communicate these actions effectively to build awareness for both staff and students

 - Harness ideas for activities/improvements to be heard and acted upon

-We are applying for an Athena SWAN Bronze charter mark for gender equality in higher education, to be submitted in 2019.
+- We are applying for an Athena SWAN Bronze charter mark for gender equality in higher education.
+The application has been submitted and is being considered.

 Research by Henley staff and students